Helen Sawyer Hogg: Personal life

-In 1930, she married Frank Scott Hogg, an astronomy student at Harvard, and the two moved to Victoria, British Columbia, in 1931.
+In 1930, she married Frank Scott Hogg, a fellow astronomy graduate student at Harvard, and the two moved to Victoria, British Columbia, in 1931.
 She gave birth to the couple's daughter, Sally, in June 1932.
 Hogg was able to continue her observation work by bringing her sleeping daughter with her to the observatory at night in a basket.
 The observatory's director, Dr. J. S. Plaskett, also was supportive; he gave Helen Sawyer Hogg a research grant of $200, which she used to hire a full-time housekeeper for an entire year, providing further support for her research work.

 In 1935, the couple moved to Ontario to work at the University of Toronto's David Dunlap Observatory, where the couple's second child, David, was born in January 1936, followed shortly by their third child, James, in September 1937.
 Frank died in 1951 of a heart attack, and Helen picked up many of his professional responsibilities in addition to raising their three children.
 In 1985, Helen married Francis E. L. Priestley, a colleague and professor emeritus of English at the University of Toronto, who died in 1988.

 Helen Sawyer Hogg died of a heart attack on January 28, 1993, in Richmond Hill, Ontario.
 An obituary written about Hogg's contributions to physics and astronomy was printed in the Journal of the Royal Astronomical Society of Canada.